UnmannedBerkut/MissionPlanner/README_Deploying.md

 run installer.bat
 open create.bat and edit to match your settings and tool locations, delete the section which supposed to copy packages to the distribution servers. run create.bat

+Tips for a hung build:
+If a build gets hung for more than a minute or two try:
+-clean
+-close Viusal studio
+-reopen
+-build

+Also...
+-Right click on project -> "Manage NuGet packages" -Select gear in upper right hand corner
+-Under "general" unselect: "Automatically check..." and "Allow format selection..."